-But even if that security concern is non-existent with an online shopping assistant, managing these types of user experience moments matters, to protect and build the emotional connection and trust customers build with the digital human and ultimately the brands they work for.
+But even if that security concern is non-existent with an online shopping assistant, managing these types of customer experience moments matters.
+To protect and build the emotional connection and trust customers build with the digital human – and ultimately the brands they work for.

 Why the eCommerce customer experience matters

-The 2020 pandemic forced countless businesses online.
+The pandemic has forced countless businesses online.
 Innovation that used to take three months now takes three weeks.
 Chocolate extraordinaires Lindt launched their online store in only five days, for example.

-But while fast innovation is a tool to survival for many retailers, creating a great eCommerce customer experience is incredibly important for those who want to lead in the industry.
+Fast innovation became a tool to survival for many retailers in 2020.
+But creating a great eCommerce customer experience is incredibly important for those who want to lead in the industry in 2022.
 Why?

 - According to BigCommerce, for the first time ever on Cyber Monday 2019, the majority of online shopping visits came from mobile devices – with sales revenues via smartphone alone reaching US$2 billion.